University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 How confidential is the service?

-The service will keep information you disclose confidential, however, if you share information that suggests that you or someone else is at risk of significant harm, we may have to report to the university safeguarding officer or the police.
+The service will keep information you disclose confidential, however, if you share information that suggests that you or someone else is at risk of significant harm, we may have to take safeguarding measures.
 We will discuss this with you further at the beginning of the SVLO appointment.

-Your information is stored on a database and, if required, with your consent, we will share the information with university staff or police investigating any report you might decide to make.
+Your information is stored in the Report and Support database and kept in line with university's information retention policies.
+If required, with your consent, we can share the information with university staff or police investigating any report you might decide to make.

 What happens when I access the SVLO service?

-2. You will be contacted by a member of staff in the wellbeing team who will ask you if you would like to talk to an SVLO.
+2. You will be contacted by a member of staff in the Report and Support team who will ask you if you would like to talk to an SVLO.
 The SVLO will then make contact with you to book an appointment.
-This will be either in person or via MS teams.
+This can be either in person or via MS teams, whatever you would prefer.

 3. Your SVLO will discuss support available to you (University and external specialist services).
 They will also explain the reporting options available to you both within the university and externally.
 Support will be offered regardless of whether you choose to report or not.

-4. If there are concerns about your safety, these will be considered carefully, and safeguarding measures will be discussed with you.
+4. If there are concerns about your safety or the safety of others, these will be considered carefully, and safeguarding measures will be discussed with you.

 5. The SVLO will produce written documentation of the disclosure, which will be stored confidentially.